Skip to Main Content

 Public access mechanisms

 The NIH requires all articles that fit the criteria above to be submitted to PubMed Central and be given an PMCID.
-There are four ways to do this however we STRONGLY recommend you follow Method C - self submission, to ensure timely compliance.
+There are two ways to do this however we STRONGLY recommend you use self submission, to ensure timely compliance.

-The three other options rely on the publisher to various degrees.
-Use caution when following one of these options and confirm with the publisher that they are able to perform this function in accordance with the new policy.
+The other options rely on the publisher to submit to PMC.
+PMC maintains a list of journals with active agreements to deposit all articles in PMC.
+Use caution when following this option and confirm with the publisher that they are able to perform this function in accordance with the new policy.

-• Submission Method A - The journal publisher will automatically submit the article on the author's behalf to PMC.
-See this list of journals that provide automatic depositing.
+• Publisher submission - The journal publisher will automatically submit the article on the author's behalf to PMC.
+See this overview of submission methods.

 My Bibliography and eRA Commons